artefactual/atom-docs/user-manual/import-export/csv-import.rst

   Bodies, Persons and Famillies (`ISAAR-CPF <http://www.ica.org/10203/standards/isaar-cpf-international-standard-archival-authority-record-for-corporate-bodies-persons-and-families-2nd-edition.html>`__).
   For more information on the use of each field, see: :ref:`isaar-template`.

   * Most fields in the CSV template have been named in a fairly obvious way, translating a simplified version of the field name in our data entry templates into a condensed `camelCase <http://en.wikipedia.org/wiki/CamelCase>`__.
     For example, ISAAR 5.2.1, Dates of Existence (in the ISAAR Description :term:`Area <information area>`) becomes
     *datesOfExistence* in the CSV template.
 Consult the :ref:`ISDIAH <isaar-template>` for further help with fields.
   * The *history* column, which conforms to ISAAR 5.2.2, will appear as the Administrative or Biographical history in any  :term:`archival description` that the :term:`authority record` is linked to.
-For more information on how AtoM manages authority records,
+For more information on how AtoM manages authority records, see: :ref:`authority-records`.

-      see: :ref:`authority-records`
+.. _csv-authority-alternate-names:

 Alternate names CSV
 ^^^^^^^^^^^^^^^^^^^